Mano Menezes: Internacional

 On 19 April 2022, Menezes was appointed head coach of Internacional back in his home country.
 He was sacked on 17 July of the following year, after a 0–0 draw against Palmeiras.

 Third spell at Corinthians

 On 28 September 2023, Menezes returned to Corinthians, replacing sacked Vanderlei Luxemburgo.
 He was himself dismissed on 5 February of the following year, after a 3–1 defeat to Novorizontino which saw the club drop into the relegation zone of the 2024 Campeonato Paulista.

 Fluminense

 On 1 July 2024, Menezes was named head coach of Fluminense until the end of the year.
 He managed to avoid relegation with the side, but was dismissed on 30 March of the following year, after a 2–0 defeat to Fortaleza on the opening round of the 2025 Série A.

 Grêmio return

 On 21 April 2025, Menezes was announced as head coach of Grêmio on a contract until the end of the year; the announcement occurred exactly 20 years after the beginning of his first spell.
+On 9 December, the club announced his departure.

+Peru

+On 29 January 2026, Menezes was appointed as head coach of the Peru national team on a four-year contract.